The Ruth and Paul Manz Organ

 The Manz organ is 26 feet tall, 16 feet wide, 9 feet deep, and weighs approximately 18,000 pounds.
 At 30 ranks it is a substantial two manual organ, with independent 16-foot stops on both manuals, as well as a variety of other colors.
 The specification of the instrument can be found here.

-In its new home at Blessed Sacrament the organ will accompany weekend Masses, including choral anthems, congregational hymnody and psalmody, and the noon choral Mass each week.
-It will be available for use by the community and parishioners and will be featured four times yearly in the Manz Organ Recital series.
-The recital series will feature Blessed Sacrament’s own organists, organists from the Northwest, and one concert organist brought in yearly from anywhere in the world.
+In its new home, the organ accompanies weekend Masses, which include choral anthems, congregational hymnody and psalmody, and a choral Mass each Sunday at noon.
+Available by appointment for use by the community, it is also featured in the Manz Organ Recital series.
+This four-part series features Blessed Sacrament's own organists, as well as performers from the Northwest and an organist brought in yearly from around the world.